4 Steps to Improve Project Stakeholder Engagement

 • Implement the engagement plan and measure its effectiveness.

-The article also emphasizes the importance of building a strong relationship with stakeholders, which is critical to project success.
-Stakeholders are defined as “any person or group of people who have an interest in, can influence, or will be affected by any planned changes in an organization”.
+Building strong relationships with stakeholders is critical to the success of a project.
+Stakeholders are defined as any person or group who have an interest in, can influence, or will be affected by any organizational changes.

 Overview